 The Criminal History Scoring for Form 3 is slightly different than that used under Forms 1, 2 & 5 for other offenders.
-One additional category exists on the Criminal History Scoring for sex offenders: Number of Prior Sex/Kidnap Victims.
-The factors relate to the likelihood of sex offenders committing additional sex offenses and are specific to a history of sexual deviancy.
-The added category of "Number of Prior Victims" is designed to address this factor.
-Other than this additional category, the Criminal History Score for Form 3 should be scored identically to Forms 1, 2 & 5.
+One additional category exists on the Criminal History Scoring for sex offenders: Prior Sex/Kidnap Convictions.
+This section previously counted the number of prior victims.
+This section is now based upon the degree of the offense and is specific to those offenses listed in Addendum C. Other than this category, the Criminal History Score for Form 3 should be scored identical to Forms 1, 2 & 5.

 Form 3 reflects most of the amended laws mandating imprisonment for certain sex and kidnap offenders in conjunction with differing indeterminate lengths of stay ranges.
-Neither Life Without Parole nor a 25 to life sentence are addressed in Form 3. but are fully delineated in statute.
+Neither Life Without Parole nor a 25 to life sentence are addressed in Form 3, but are fully delineated in statute.
 In addition, there are only three criminal history rows on the sex offender matrix.
 This provides the Board of Pardons and Parole with more discretion concerning sex offenders.